May 24, 2021

 - Timing is everything.
 The fatigue that accompanies a chronic medical condition that causes dysphagia can make it hard to eat or drink for more than fifteen minutes at any given time.
 Try to plan meals around times when your loved one is least tired, and have thickened drinks available during the day to ensure hydration.

-Continuum’s award-winning caregivers in St. Louis and nearby locations are available to help plan and prepare healthy meals and thickened drinks for a senior with dysphagia, and we’ll even pick up all the ingredients, too!
+Continuum’s award-winning caregivers, offering in-home care in St. Louis and nearby locations, are available to help plan and prepare healthy meals and thickened drinks for a senior with dysphagia, and we’ll even pick up all the ingredients, too!
 Contact us for a free consultation at (314) 863-9912 or (636) 861-3336.